ICT710-g4/data-analytics-project/README.md

 ## Introduction

-The Data analytics task is used to analyze the collected data from Edge-device sensors that include on Gyroscope and accelerometer sensors, for predicting that device is moving whether or not.
+Data Analytics task is used to analyze the collected data from Edge-device sensors that include on Gyroscope and accelerometer sensors, for predicting that device is moving whether or not.
 Based on pattern recognition, the project is considered as a classification problem, to classify the incoming data according to labeled data.

 [Back to TOC](#table-of-contents)